mdn/browser-compat-data/compat-data-schema.md

 ```

 #### `alternative_name`
-In some cases features are named entirely different and not just prefixed.
+In some cases features are named entirely differently and not just prefixed.
 Example:

 * Prefixed version had a different capitalization
 ```json